Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Tamper Detection and Non-Malleability for Qubit-wise Channels

 After reverting the stabilizer code encoding $\Enc_Q^\dagger$ and projecting onto the $\PMD$ code-space, the operators $E$ in $S(Q)$ preserve the state, and those in $N(Q)-S(Q)$ are detected by the $\PMD$ with probability $1-\epsilon^2_\PMD$:

 Where we used the fact that $\sum_{E} |c_E|^2=1$ since $\Lambda$ is CPTP.
 The observation that $\epsilon_\PMD \leq 2^{-\Omega(k/\log k)}$ concludes the claim. \end{proof}

 \begin{proof}

 [of \Cref{claim:third-auth-not-recovered}] If the classical key is not recovered, the decoder ``receives" a key $\Tilde{s}$ which is uncorrelated from $s$ by the non-malleability guarantee.
-The density matrix in Bob's possession (tracing out the purification $R$ and the key), before decoding the quantum component of the authentication code, is a product state which doesn't depend on $\psi$:
+The density matrix in Bob's possession, on average over the secret key but before decoding the quantum component of the code, is a product state which doesn't depend on $\psi$ (by \cref{fact:1design}):

 However, code-states of stabilizer codes should be highly entangled, and very far from product states.
-We leverage a lemma by \cite{Anshu2020CircuitLB} to show that the syndrome measurement on $Q$ must fail with high probability if the key is not recovered. \begin{lemma}[\cite{Anshu2020CircuitLB}, Lemma 14] If $Q$ is a stabilizer code of block-length $N_Q$ and distance $d$, then no product state $\ket{\phi}=\otimes_{i\in [n]}\ket{\phi_i}$ can have fidelity $f$ with the code-space $\Pi_{Q}$ larger than
+Indeed, \cref{lemma:clb} by \cite{Anshu2020CircuitLB} implies that the syndrome measurement on $Q$ must fail (that is, output a non-zero syndrome) with high probability if the key is not recovered.